MicrosoftDocs/appcenter-docs/docs/sdk/push/cordova-ios.md

 By default, iOS doesn't generate notifications when the push is received in foreground, you can use the listener to customize the push experience when received in foreground or do a specific action when the application is launched by clicking on the push notification when received in background.

 You need to register the listener when your app starts.
-A convenient place to do that is at `app.onDeviceReady` method of your `js/index.js:
+A convenient place to do that's at the `app.onDeviceReady` method of your `js/index.js:

 ```js
 var app = {